izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Faq.md

 ### Do I have to use the CI system / remote execution functionality / test framework / etc...?

 No. Each feature is optional, and any disabled features do not incur any costs.
-It's easier to implement each service using a common framework due to overlapping requirements such as storage and farm management, and it gives

 ### Why would I use Horde for build automation, rather than an established build automation system like Jenkins or TeamCity?